veliovgroup/josk/README.md

 Job.setInterval(asyncTask, 60*60*1000, 'asyncTask');
 ```

-In this example, next task will not wait for current task is ready:
+In this example, next task will not wait for current task to finish:
 ```javascript
 var syncTask = function (ready) {
   ready();